• Skip to main content

 • Butter – adds a creamy, rich sweetness.

 • Sweetened condensed milk – with its super-sweetness, is made from condensed milk and sugar.
-Unfortunately, you can’t substitute evaporated milk or heavy cream in this recipe.
+Evaporated milk or heavy cream are not suitable substitutes in this recipe.

 • Orange zest – adds just a touch of citrusy goodness.